ricardohonores/instructlab_project/README.md

 ---

-**Note**: This project was developed with assistance from Claude Code to demonstrate integration of InstructLab, vLLM and modern microservices architectures.
+**Note**: This document was developed with assistance from Claude Code to demonstrate integration of InstructLab, vLLM and modern microservices architectures.

 ## Support